bossm8/gitlab-pages-exporter/README.md

 ## Exposed Metrics

+The following metrics will be exposed to `:2112/metrics`:

 | Metric Name                               | Description                       |
 | ------------------------------------------|-----------------------------------|
 | `gpe_project_pages_enabled`               | If GitLab pages are enabled       |